 Anchored in Christmas

-The passage from Luke begins by establishing the date, or at least that is what it appears to do.
+The passage from Luke insists on establishing the date, or at least that is what it appears to do.
 The author grounds what is to follow, anchors it in history, by listing the names and years of rulers—the fifteenth year of the Emperor Tiberius, during the governorship of Pontius Pilate, during the rule of Herod Antipas and of Herod Philip and of the otherwise unknown Lysanias of Abilene, during the priesthood of Annas and of Caiaphas.

 So why start talking about John the Baptist?
-Why does Luke go to so much trouble to establish the historical setting of John’s ministry?
+Why go to so much trouble to establish the historical setting of John’s ministry?
 After all, it’s the beginning of the story of Jesus.
 Why go to such trouble to anchor John in history instead?

 If we, as Christians everywhere claim, accept the idea that God was doing something new, something never seen before or since, in the life and ministry of Jesus, we are also tempted to think of the Jesus story as an event outside of time, more akin to a meteor falling from space than to anything growing naturally on the earth.